Bilal092/GOAT-QuantumControl/README.md

 Structure of Code is described below:

-1. main.m is the main script, which initilizes global stucture self, which holds all the variables of optimization, it acts as base for all the calculations carried out in the optimization process.
+1. main.m is the main script, which initilizes global stucture self to hold all the variables of optimization, it acts as base for all the calculations carried out in the optimization process.

-2. Evolution.m is the vectorized dynamical evolution of system and dynamical gradients, which solved using Runge-Kutta type integrator, it is invoked from Computations.m
+2. Evolution.m is the vectorized dynamical evolution of system and dynamical gradients, which are solved using Runge-Kutta type integrator, it is invoked from Computations.m

-3. Computations.m converts vectorized evolution to matrices and returns unitary evolution operator along with its derivatives with respect to control parameters.
+3. Computations.m converts vectorized evolution to matrices and returns unitary evolution operator along with its partial-derivatives with respect to control parameters.

 4. Cost.m uses outputs from computations.m to compute infidelity and gradients